- Does Development and Peace issue income tax receipts for donations by mail?

 - Our group wants to organize a fundraiser for Development and Peace; can we deposit the money that we raise directly into your bank account?

 It is often the emergencies that choose Development and Peace and not the reverse.
-After almost 40 years working in countries where the poorest are often the tragic victims of catastrophe and war, we are recognized for the work we do.
+After over 50 years working in countries where the poorest are often the tragic victims of catastrophe and war, we are recognized for the work we do.
 Our partners are often hard at work in the affected areas BEFORE the emergency even occurs.
 For Development and Peace, emergency relief is part of how we must contribute to long-term reconstruction and sustainable development.

 In most circumstances, contributions are channelled directly to Caritas Internationalis, a network of international Catholic development and emergency relief agencies with which Development and Peace has been associated for a number of years.
 In fact, Development and Peace is the Canadian member of Caritas Internationalis.